-Although non-crucial for the development of our C-EPA test statistic with unknown clusters, the test statistic $F_{homo,r}$ is of particular empirical importance as it is complementary to the Split Sample Homogeneity test proposed by \cite{patton23}.
-Part \ref{theorem:homo:parta} of the theorem shows that the test statistic controls for the Type I error rate asymptotically whereas Part \ref{theorem:homo:partb} shows that it is consistent if at least one of the pairwise equality null hypothesis $\mathcal{H}^{k,g}_0$ fails.
+{Although not crucial for} our C-EPA test statistic with unknown clusters, $F_{homo,r}$ is of particular empirical importance as a strong alternative to the Split Sample homogeneity test {of} \cite{patton23}.
+Part \ref{theorem:homo:parta} shows that {it controls the} Type I error rate asymptotically{, while} Part \ref{theorem:homo:partb} shows that it is consistent if at least one {pairwise equality null} $\mathcal{H}^{k,g}_0$ fails.